spinnaker/spinnaker.github.io/guides/user/pipeline-expressions/index.md

 ![](9.png)

 This will take you to a JSON file that contains the details of your pipeline execution.

+### Pipeline Execution

+The current running pipeline is available within Pipeline Expressions as `execution`.

 From there, you can navigate to different parts of the pipeline.
 For example, to reference the name of the first stage you can use `${ execution.stages[0]['name'] }`.